tukasa0001/TownOfHost/README-EN.md

 Team : Neutral<br>
 Decision : Crewmate<br>
-Victory Conditions : Get Voted Out<br>
+Victory Conditions : Get voted out<br>

 The Jesters don't have any tasks.
 They win the game as a solo, if they get voted out during a meeting.<br>
 Remaining alive until the game end or getting killed results Jester lose.<br>